triton-inference-server/server/README.rst

 NVIDIA Triton Inference Server provides a cloud inferencing solution optimized for NVIDIA GPUs.
-The server provides an inference service via an HTTP or GRPC endpoint, allowing remote clients to request inferencing for any model being managed by the server.
+The server provides an inference service via an HTTP/REST or GRPC endpoint, allowing remote clients to request inferencing for any model being managed by the server.
 For edge deployments, Triton Server is also available as a shared library with an API that allows the full functionality of the server to be included